 To the extent that unions have been found to have negative effects on net, their decline might be deemed no cause for concern.
 However, even in these circumstances, “on net” is not a sufficient guide for policy.
 Rather than a hands-off approach, the general goal should be to stimulate value-enhancing choices by firms and workers, while limiting the downside of rent-seeking.

 Union density is in retreat.
-Data for 25 advanced countries indicate that union density has fallen in 24 out of 25 countries over the last 20 years, and in 23 out of 24 countries in the last 30 years.
-Even if we cannot yet speak of convergence—the Nordic countries being the main outliers—there has been an unambiguous decline in unionism (see Figure 1).
+Data for 24 advanced countries indicate that union density has fallen in 21 out of 24 countries over the last 20 years, and in 22 out of 24 countries in the last 30 years.
+Even if it is not yet possible to speak of convergence—the Ghent countries (Sweden, Finland, Denmark, and Belgium) in which unions provide or administer unemployment insurance being the main outliers—there has been an unambiguous decline in unionism (Figure 1).
 Sustained decline can be equated with a diminution in union power, despite pockets of union strength.

 Discussion of pros and cons

 Collective bargaining and macroeconomic performance